 This keto jam recipe is an easy raspberry chia jam recipe using frozen berries and chia seeds.
-Bonus, this healthy jam recipe doesnt’t required cooking!
+Bonus, this healthy jam recipe doesn’t require cooking!
 So keep reading to learn how to make diabetes-friendly jam using chia seeds!

 Don’t you crave jam some days?
 Great news, you can have jam on a keto diet, or should I say you can have this keto jam recipe.
-Obsviously most jams are not keto approved as they are loaded with at least 50% of added-sugar.
+Obviously, most jams are not keto-approved as they are loaded with at least 50% of added-sugar.
 So, raspberry chia jam to the rescue!